NNS Andoni

 NNS Andoni (P-100) is a seaward defense boat of the Nigerian Navy.
 It is the first of 3 vessels in its class, with each vessel a larger variant of the previous one.
-Its armament includes a manned 30mm main gun, two 12.7mm and two 40mm AGL.
+Its armament includes a manned 30 mm main gun, two 12.7 mm and two 40 mm AGL.
 It also has a RHIB embarked.

 History

 The vessel was conceived as a research and development project by Vice Admiral GTA Adekeye and Rear Admiral GJ Jonah, who were at the time Chief of Naval Staff and Chief of Naval Engineering respectively.

-The first Nigerian-built warship, it was named after the Andoni people of south-eastern Nigeria.
+The first Nigerian-built warship, it was named after the Andoni people of south-southern Nigeria.

 "We came up with the design, the expertise and about 60% of the materials were locally sourced.
 The engines, generators and navigation equipment came from outside.
 This is the beginning of the transformation and I believe in another 10 to 15 years, we can be thinking about starting a project to take Nigerians into the air," said President Goodluck Jonathan.